PMR2/PMR2userdocs/workingwithworkspaces.rst

 are created.
 There is a `teaching instance`_ of the repository which may be used for *experimenting* with features of the software without worrying about creating permanent workspaces that might have errors in them.
-Users accounts and data from the Auckland Physiome Repository will be copied to the `teaching instance`_ periodically, overwriting all data there in the process, but users may register for an account just on the `teaching instance`_ if they prefer.
+User's accounts and data from the Auckland Physiome Repository will be copied to the `teaching instance`_ periodically, overwriting all data there in the process, but users may register for an account just on the `teaching instance`_ if they prefer.
 Such accounts will need to be